emmajanedrews/base-template/_drafts/what-to-expect-from-mortgage-rates-in-2018.md

 {% include youtube.html %}

-How will rising mortgage rates impact buyers in today’s market?
-My special guest, Austin Ingersoll from Academy Mortgage, has some key insight.
+<center>How will rising mortgage rates impact buyers in today’s market?
+My special guest, Austin Ingersoll from Academy Mortgage, has some key insight.</center>

 Today I’m joined by Austin Ingersoll with our preferred lender Academy Mortgage to talk about what’s going on in our market.